 All riders in senior competitions must be 18 or over on joining/renewing their membership.
 All riders in junior competitions must be under 18 when joining/renewing their membership and will remain a junior for the duration of their membership until they renew.
 Any juniors who qualify for a Championship whilst a junior will continue to be a junior at the relevant championship even if they have renewed and become a senior member between the qualifier and championship date.
-They may end up competing for example: as a senior in the SJ and a junior in the dressage depending on qualifier dates.
+They may end up competing for example: as a senior in the SI and a junior in the dressage depending on qualifier dates.
+Riders may not compete in both senior and junior sections of competitions.